 Attachment Based Family Therapy

-Social-emotional learning (SEL) is the process of developing the necessary skills to manage emotions, build positive relationships, and make responsible decisions.
+Is the process of developing the necessary skills to manage emotions, build positive relationships, and make responsible decisions.
 It is often taught in schools to help students develop social and emotional competencies that contribute to their overall well-being and success in life.